raae/queen.raae.codes/content/queen-emails/2022-01-12-default-rendering/index.md

 ### 1. React components in `src/pages`

+_TODO: Add code example_

 ### 2. File System Route API

+_TODO: Add code example_

 ### 3. `createPages` in `gatsby-node.js`

+_TODO: Add code example_

 - https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/#createPages

 ## Content from the Gatsby Data Layer

-For all three ways you can and probabably should sprinkle in content from the Gatsby Data Layer.
+For all three ways you can, and probabably want to, sprinkle in content from the Gatsby Data Layer.
 The Gatsby Data Layer holds all the data sourced at build time, and is therefore available when the site is statically generated.

+_TODO: Add code example_

 &nbsp;
 All the best,